Why has the City prepared the Masterplan?

 What will the Masterplan be used for?

-The Masterplan will provide a vision for our riverfront area to guide the City’s future planning and budgeting for components of the plan the City is able to fund and deliver on its own.
+The Masterplan provides a vision for our riverfront area to guide the City’s future planning and budgeting for components of the plan the City is able to fund and deliver on its own.

 What work has already been done on this project?

-Click here to see an overview of work that has been undertaken so far in the development of the Masterplan.
+Above is an overview of the work that has been undertaken so far in the development of the Masterplan.

 What was the outcome of previous consultation about Perth Riverfront?